vgrigoriu/GildedRose/README.md

 ownership (you can make the UpdateQuality method and Items property static if you like, we'll cover for you).

-Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.
+Just for clarification, an item can never have its Quality increase above 50, however _Sulfuras_ is a legendary item and as such its Quality is 80 and it never alters.